bearsunday/bearsunday.github.io/manuals/1.0/en/index.md

 - **Constraints**: The consistent application constraints imposed by DI, AOP, and REST remain unchanged over time.

-- **Eternal 1.x**:Since its 1.0 release in 2015, BEAR.Sunday has not introduced any backward-incompatible changes.
-This eliminates the debt of compatibility fixes and their associated tests, providing a significant advantage.
-Applications can always be upgraded to the latest version without the burden of compatibility fixes or additional testing.
+- **Eternal 1.x**:The System That Never Breaks Backward Compatibility.
+Since its initial release in 2015, BEAR.Sunday has continuously evolved without introducing any backward-incompatible changes.
+This steadfast approach eliminates the need for compatibility fixes and their associated testing, thereby preventing future technical debt.
+The system remains cutting-edge, ensuring easy upgrades and access to the latest features without compatibility concerns.

 - **Standards Compliance**: BEAR.Sunday adheres to various standards, including HTTP, JsonSchema, and others.
 For DI, it follows Google Guice, and for AOP, it aligns with the Java Aop Alliance.